derharry/svelte-zeeltephp/README.md

    ```
    npx sv create myZPproject
    ```
+   - Be sure to use `adapter-static`
+   - You have 2 options where to save your project:
-   Be sure to use `adapter-static` and place your project in your local `DOCUMENT_ROOT` directory. e.g. `/htdocs`.
+     1. in your local httpd `DOCUMENT_ROOT` `/htdocs` directory. (default)
+     2. or anywhere and use `php.exe` directly if configured.

 2. **Install ZeeltePHP**
    ```
-   npm add github:derharry/svelte-zeeltephp
+   npm add zeeltephp
    ```
-   Or use a `.tgz` file.

 3. **Add Vite Plugin**
    Update your `vite.config.js`: